muratk5n/thirdwave/en/2022/10/world-commerce.md

 from average comprise the trading countries we hear about eveyday, US, China, Germany, etc.

-The map of these extraordinary flows can be seen below.
+The map of the extraordinary flows can be found below.

 [Code](baci.py)